 Caretakers and children receive support through the 8 week long Parenting After Loss program.
 The counseling addresses family dynamics after a family member dies.
 According to Kenny Slaught, those attending the program learn how to communicate and function better as a family.

 The Parenting After Loss initiative lasts for 8 weeks and is meant to provide support after the death of a close relative, Kenny Slaught explains.
 The tools taught in the program can bring a family together.

-Kenny Slaught, CEO of Investec Real Estate Companies, supports those who are struggling.
-Slaught showed his support to the Hospice of Santa Barbara and its Parenting After Loss initiative, as he brings awareness to the importance of social support.
-He talks about empathizing with those who lost a loved one in his blog at KennySlaught.com. .
+Kenny Slaught, CEO of Investec Real Estate Companies, supports those who struggle.
+He promotes the Parenting After Loss program at Hospice of Santa Barbara as he brings awareness regarding social support.
+This is especially important for those who lost a family member.
+Slaught advertises the program on his blog at KennySlaught.com.

 Recognized as a world famous tourist destination, this coastal California town, north of Los Angeles, is full of beautiful buildings with a rich history.
 From Spanish inspired homes to intricately adorned archways and structures, the city was developed with the intention of an appealing design that would limit uncontrolled growth.
 As a passionate Santa Barbara real estate professional, Kenny Slaught, provides insight into how the architectural integrity was upheld throughout the years.
 Maintaining the natural charm of this region was intentional and as early as 1925, city planners enacted development controls to prevent demotion of Spanish Colonial architecture.
 The community was the first in the United States to proactively think about the importance of historic buildings.
 Controls were put in place and guidelines were designed to preserve unique structures and park spaces.
 In 1960 Santa Barbara established legal protection for historic landmarks.